Last updated on 27 May 2021 by Reza

 Bondora Portfolio Pro

-In Portfolio Pro you can make most of the adjustments.
+The Portfolio Pro allows you to make the most adjustments.

 For example, you have the option to exclude countries and risk classes (ratings of loans).

-Also with Portfolio Pro you can choose between three investment styles:
+With Portfolio Pro, you can also choose between three investment styles:

 An interesting advantage of this product is that you also have the possibility to control the maximum investment per borrower.